 Committees exist to enrich Village life and promote collaboration between the government and the community.
 Our committees are made up of dedicated Village volunteers, and every committee has at least one Village board member liaison.

-If you are interested in becoming a village Volunteer or Committee member- please email Keaton DePriest, the director of community development at email@example.com.
+If you have questions about volunteering, email Keaton DePriest, village director of community development, at email@example.com.

 The members of this committee organize and execute various plays, musical performances and art installations in the village, including the Glen Park Art Festival.